What is a sales funnel? Key stages, examples, and how to build one

 It’s all about nurturing a budding relationship at every touchpoint, ensuring a smooth transition from one stage to the next.

-But the customer journey isn’t merely a voyage of discovery for the customers, but a treasure trove of data and insights for sales and marketing teams keen to finetune their strategies.
+But the customer journey isn’t merely a voyage of discovery for customers but a treasure trove of data and insights for sales and marketing teams keen to fine-tune their strategies.

 Align sales and marketing